 The second performance metric associated with Advocacy's Strategic Goal #1 is the provision of Regulatory Flexibility Act compliance training to policy and regulatory development officials.
-During FY 2019, Advocacy provided training to 113 officials at regulatory agencies, exceeding its annual goal for this activity that at least 100 officials receive such training.
+During FY 2020, Advocacy provided training to 224 officials at regulatory agencies, substantially exceeding its annual goal that at least 100 officials receive such training.

 Although not used as performance indicators, two other measures relating to regulatory advocacy illustrate the diversity of activity in which Advocacy was engaged.
-During FY 2019, Advocacy provided 22 public comment letters to 14 different agencies on a variety of proposals affecting small business.
+During FY 2020, Advocacy provided 19 public comment letters to 12 different agencies on a variety of proposals affecting small business.
 These and prior regulatory comment letters can be accessed at https://advocacy.sba.gov/category/regulation/letters-to-agencies/.